 It would be ironic if once I publish this post, something really horrible happened to me.
 I would still believe that I had been lucky, though.

-So without further ado, here below find my most remarkable travels experiences stories that scared the heck out of me.
+So without further ado, here below find my most remarkable travel experiences and stories that scared the heck out of me.

-The lady besides me grabbed my arm shouting “My son!
+The lady on my side grabbed my arm shouting “My son!
 My son!!”

 I asked her “what do you mean?”